 Holding on to Fears and Regrets

-Martin Seligman an American psychologist, educator, and author of self-help books is a strong promoter within the scientific community of his theories of positive psychology and of well-being.
+Martin Seligman, an American psychologist, educator, and author of self-help books, is a strong promoter within the scientific community of his theories on positive psychology and well-being.
 He says that the three leading causes of negative thoughts for most people are:

-- Fear of the Future – people can fear the unknown and as a result, they start thinking that the worst things can happen – such as failure and disaster.
-The future hasn’t happened and so people who fear it are distracted from living in the present, which is where they have more control over how they live their lives.
+People can fear the unknown, and, as a result, they start thinking that the worst things can happen, such as failure or disaster.
+The future hasn’t happened, so people who fear it are distracted from living in the present, which is where they have more control over how they live their lives.

-- Anxiety about the Present – many of us, however, do worry about what others think of us, what the traffic will be like going home or if we are doing a good job.
-If we are in an environment or in a relationship that is toxic we are more susceptible to negative thoughts.
+Many of us worry about what others think of us, what the traffic will be like going home, or if we are doing a good job.
+If we are in a toxic environment or relationship, we are more susceptible to negative thoughts.

 No matter what causes your negative thoughts, you can manage them with some strategies.
-Start dealing with your negative thinking as soon as you recognize that negative thinking is about to become a big problem in your life.
+Start dealing with your negative thoughts as soon as you recognize that they are about to become a big problem in your life.

-A more realistic and achievable approach and one more sustainable is to learn strategies on how to manage your negative thinking so that you have control over how you want to live your life – not handing control over to your negative thoughts.
+It is unrealistic to think that you will be able to eliminate all negative thoughts.
+A more realistic and sustainable approach is to learn strategies to manage your negative thinking so that you have control over how you want to live your life.

 1. Challenge Your Negative Thoughts

-This strategy to apply takes time and practice – you will not have control of your thoughts overnight.
-So be prepared and committed to practising this strategy on a daily basis.
+This step-by-step strategy takes time and practice; you will not have control of your thoughts overnight.
+Be prepared and committed to practicing this strategy on a daily basis.

-This strategy is all about teaching yourself how to counter negate your negative thoughts.
-There are 5 questions you can ask yourself either in your head or as I prefer writing my answers down in my journal:
+This strategy is all about teaching yourself how to counter your negative thoughts.
+There are 5 questions you can ask yourself:

 - Is this thought true?
 Is there a basis for this negative belief?